DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 .
 ```
 ### Denoising-QC
-To check if our denosing did a good job in keeping most of our reads we need to inspect the denoising stats
+To check if our denosing did a good job in keeping most of our reads we can inspect the denoising stats

 ```
 ### V2